Onixstar/evosuite/benchmark/readme.txt

 Aquire Results:
 	- Results of the executed test will be generated inside <target_project>/evosuite-reports/statistics.csv
-	- Note that if the "statistics.csv" file already exists, new results will always be appeneded to the end of the file
+	- Note that if the "statistics.csv" file already exists, new results will always be appeneded to the end of the file.
+	  Make sure to remove the file prior to starting a new set of tests.